Chiropractic Care & Therapy For The Most Common Problems & Conditions

 If you’re experiencing back pain, neck pain, headaches or other chronic pain and wondering if chiropractic care is a good treatment course for your pain management needs, then give Dr. Todd Goldman at Total Chiropractic Care and Wellness in Medford a call at (631) 447-2299 today.

-Dr. Goldman follows evidenced-based treatment procedures that begin with diagnostic exams to precisely determine the cause of your pain.
+Dr. Goldman follows evidence-based treatment procedures that begin with diagnostic exams to precisely determine the cause of your pain.
 The adjustments he provides are based on his diagnostic findings and address the underlying musculoskeletal misalignments triggering a patient’s pain, rather than simply “masking” these symptoms with medication.